okangel12345/WebWorksTools/Documents/Tools/Modding_Tool.md

 ### Search and Jump to Path
 ![Search window](../Screenshots/SearchWindow_screenshot.png)

 Press **Ctrl + S** or go to **Search > Search...** to open the search window.
 Use keywords separated by a space to find the asset you're looking for.
 Double click an asset to locate it in the main window.
+You can also use the keyword "OR" to search for multiple files simultaneously.
+For example, entering "hero_spiderman OR hero_venom" will return all assets that match either "hero_spiderman" or "hero_venom."

 Alternatively, you can use **Search > Jump to path or ref...** to quickly open a folder where a specific asset is.